North Bay station

-North Bay station is an inter-city bus station located in the city of North Bay, Ontario, Canada.
+North Bay station is a railway station and an inter-city bus station located in the city of North Bay, Ontario, Canada.
 The station is located east of downtown near the Trans-Canada Highway (Ontario Highways 11 & 17) and directly southeast of the Northgate Shopping Centre.
 It was designed and laid out as an intermodal station, serving both passenger trains and intercity buses; however, due to the suspension of the Ontario Northland Railway's Northlander and Dream Catcher Express rail services in 2012, it is currently active only as a bus terminal.
+Railway service is planned to return in 2026 with the revival of the Northlander.

 The Ontario Northland Railway opened the station on 29 August 1990.
 Previously, its passengers trains used the Canadian National Railway's station on the Alderdale Subdivision, which required a backup move from the Ontario Northland main line.

 Station amenities include an indoor waiting area, lockers, parcel shipping and receiving, ticket vending, and Wi-Fi.
 The outdoor bus platform features a covered waiting area and seating.
 As well, the Northgate Shopping Centre is situated across the railway tracks from the station and is accessible via a pedestrian tunnel.